mdn/content/files/en-us/learn/javascript/asynchronous/promises/index.md

 The promise chain is what you need when your operation consists of several asynchronous functions, and you need each one to complete before starting the next one.
 But there are other ways you might need to combine asynchronous function calls, and the `Promise` API provides some helpers for them.

 Sometimes, you need all the promises to be fulfilled, but they don't depend on each other.
-In this case, it's much more efficient to start them all off together, and then be notified when they have all fulfilled.
+In a case like that, it's much more efficient to start them all off together, then be notified when they have all fulfilled.
 The {{jsxref("Promise/all", "Promise.all()")}} method is what you need here.
 It takes an array of promises and returns a single promise.

 The promise returned by `Promise.all()` is:

 - fulfilled when and if *all* the promises in the array are fulfilled.
 In this case, the `then()` handler is called with an array of all the responses, in the same order that the promises were passed into `all()`.
 - rejected when and if *any* of the promises in the array are rejected.
-In this case, the `catch()` handler is called with the error thrown by the promise that was rejected.
+In this case, the `catch()` handler is called with the error thrown by the promise that rejected.

 For example: